Several Approximation Algorithms for Sparse Best Rank-1 Approximation to Higher-Order Tensors: Introduction

 For nonconvex and NP-hard problems, approximation algorithms are nevertheless encouraged.
 However, in the context of sparse tensor BR1Approx problems, little attention was paid to this type of algorithms.
-To fill this gap, by fully exploiting the multilinearity and sparsity of sparse tensor BR1Approx, we develop four approximation algorithms, partly extending their matrix or dense tensor counterparts; in particular, the last one is even new when reducing to the matrix or dense tensor cases.
+To fill this gap, by fully exploiting the multilinearity and sparsity of the model, we develop four polynomial-time approximation algorithms, some extending their matrix or dense tensor counterparts; in particular, the last algorithm, which is the most efficient one, is even new when reducing to the matrix or dense tensor cases.
 The proposed algorithms are easily implemented, and the computational complexity is not high: the most expensive execution is, if necessary, to only compute the largest singular vector pairs of certain matrices.
 Therefore, the algorithms are able to serve as initialization procedures for iterative algorithms.
-Moreover, for each algorithm, we analyze the theoretically guaranteed worst-case approximation lower bounds, which also recovers their matrix or dense tensor counterparts.
+Moreover, for each algorithm, we derive theoretically guaranteed approximation lower bounds.
+Experiments on synthetic as well as real data show the usefulness of the introduced algorithms.

 The rest of this work is organized as follows.
 Sect. \ref{sec:model} introduces the sparse tensor BR1Approx model.
 Approximation algorithms are presented in Sect. \ref{sec:approx_alg}.
 Numerical results are illustrated in Sect. \ref{sec:numer_experiments}.
 Sect. \ref{sec:conclusions} draws some conclusions.